iPad stand | easy Thrift Store Decor project

 I used a rag to apply the stain to the cutting board and the tile holder.

-Scrabble Tile Holder will Hold the Tablet
+Scrabble Tile Holder to Hold the Tablet

 I used my staple gun to attach the tile holder (from the back).
-Then I used the chip brush to apply the poly to seal everything.
+Then, I used the chip brush to apply the poly to seal everything.

 I hung the cutting board from the handle to allow the poly to dry.